Health insurance for international students

 1. Check your student fees

-After you register for classes, check your fees by logging in to your Student Services Centre (SSC) and selecting “Financial Summary” under Finances.
+After you register for in-person classes, check your fees in Workday.
 Confirm you are charged for iMED coverage (check the section below) and AMS/GSS Health and Dental Plan fees.
 If you are charged, you are enrolled for your program’s coverage dates.
 If you can't find the iMED fee listed in your financial summary, contact International Student Advising.
 If you can't find the AMS/GSS Health and Dental Plan fee listed in your financial summary, contact StudentCare Centre.

 2. Download and print your iMED card